ga4gh/vrs/docs/source/terms_and_model.rst

   bands, and legacy marker names found in older scientific literature.
 * The interpretation of a NamedInterval will depend on the context of containing classes.
-For example, the `interval` within :ref:`ChromosomeLocation` will refer to cytogenetic bands or chromosomal marker names.
+For example, the `interval` within :ref:`chromosomelocation` will refer to cytogenetic bands or chromosomal marker names.
 * When :ref:`NamedInterval` refers to cytogentic bands, the valid values for, and the syntactic structure of, the `start` and `end`